IBM/CodeEngine/thumbnail/README.md

 zero.

 Batch jobs are slightly different from applications in that they do not typically respond to incoming messages.
-Oftern referred to as "run to completion" tasks, batch jobs are meant to be created, then they execute a particular operation, and then when done they exit.
+Often referred to as "run to completion" tasks, batch jobs are meant to be created, then they execute a particular operation, and then when done they exit.

 With that, let's now return to deploying our application.

 To do this we only need to provide two pieces of information:
 - the name of our application - `thumbnail` in this case